§ 115C-12. Powers and duties of the Board generally.

 The State Board shall evaluate the effectiveness of alternative learning programs and, in its discretion, of any other programs funded from the Alternative Schools/At-Risk Student allotment.
 Local school administrative units shall report to the State Board of Education on how funds in the Alternative Schools/At-Risk Student allotment are spent and shall otherwise cooperate with the State Board of Education in evaluating the alternative learning programs.
 As part of its evaluation of the effectiveness of these programs, the State Board shall, through the application of the accountability system developed under G.S.
 115C-83.15 and G.S.
 115C-105.35, measure the educational performance and growth of students placed in alternative schools and alternative programs.
 If appropriate, the Board may modify this system to adapt to the specific characteristics of these schools.
 Also as part of its evaluation, the State Board shall evaluate its standards adopted under this subdivision and make any necessary changes to those standards based on strategies that have been proven successful in improving student achievement and shall report to the Joint Legislative Education Oversight Committee by April 15, 2006 to determine if any changes are necessary to improve the implementation of successful alternative learning programs and alternative schools.

 (25) Duty to Report to Joint Legislative Education Oversight Committee. - Upon the request of the Joint Legislative Education Oversight Committee, the State Board shall examine and evaluate issues, programs, policies, and fiscal information, and shall make reports to that Committee.
-Furthermore, beginning October 15, 2015, and annually thereafter, the State Board shall submit reports to that Committee regarding schools identified as low-performing, school improvement plans found to significantly improve student performance, personnel actions taken in low-performing schools, and recommendations for additional legislation to improve student performance and increase local flexibility.
+Furthermore, by November 15 of each year, the State Board shall submit reports to that Committee regarding schools identified as low-performing, school improvement plans found to significantly improve student performance, personnel actions taken in low-performing schools, and recommendations for additional legislation to improve student performance and increase local flexibility.

 (25a) [Development of Goals and Annual Report on Improvement in Graduation Rate.]
 Prior to the 2010-2011 school year, the State Board of Education shall: